JohnMobutu0/Object-Oriented-Programming-I-CAT-2/README.md

 4. **Division Task Workflow**:
    - A simple division problem is solved interactively, with the system gracefully handling errors like division by zero.

-This system integrates OOP concepts in a practical and logical manner while respecting the instructions, forming a functional and educational learning tool for a student.
-Let me know if you’d like further clarification! 🚀✨